MarcusCemes/image-processing-pipeline-website/docs/contributing.md

 ---
-id: contributing
-title: Contributing Guidelines
 sidebar_label: Contributing
+sidebar_position: 9
 ---

+# Contributing Guidelines

 Contributions are what makes the open-source community such an amazing place to learn, inspire, and create.
 Image Processing Pipeline is an open-source project released under the permissive MIT